 Demand deposits, its part of a current account agreement that the Group signed with Cobrew S.A. (hereinafter "Cobrew"), who is a related party under common control.
 This agreement has no fixed maturity date and provides notification period for payments or deposits to this account of 2 to 5 days.
-Interest rate applied by Cobrew is based on 1 month market interest rate plus 0.20%.
+Interest rate applied by Cobrew is based on daily market rate interest rate applicable for the currency of the account.

 The Group classifies the balance at Cobrew account as cash and cash equivalents.
-The net amount of outstanding balance at current account with Cobrew included into cash and cash equivalents in the statement of cash flows for 2019 is EUR 792,100 thousand (2018: EUR 795,267 thousand).
+The net amount of outstanding balance at current account with Cobrew included into cash and cash equivalents in the statement of cash flows for 2020 is EUR 791,333 thousand (2019: EUR 792,100 thousand).